 Clicky

-Grief does not wait for Death, by Karan Kapoor
+Grief does not wait for Death

 Dida does not know death